-- Many of our tenants are, and we expect that many of our future tenants will be, companies with limited histories of operations and may be unable to pay rent with funds from operations or at all. - The inability of any single tenant to make its lease payments could adversely affect our business. - We are focused on properties leased to licensed cannabis operators, and a decrease in demand for these types of facilities would have a greater impact on us than if we had a more diversified property portfolio. - Our real estate investments consist of primarily properties suitable for cultivation and production of cannabis, which may be difficult to sell or re-lease upon tenant defaults or lease terminations. - We have a limited operating history and may not be able to continue to operate our business successfully. - The assets we acquire may be subject to impairment charges. - We have identified a material weakness in our system of internal controls.
-If not remediated, this material weakness could result in material misstatements in our consolidated financial statements. - We face significant risks associated with the development and redevelopment of properties that we acquire.
+- Many of our tenants are, and we expect that many of our future tenants will be, companies with limited histories of operations and may be unable to pay rent with funds from operations or at all. - Continuing unfavorable market dynamics affecting the regulated cannabis industry could adversely affect our business, liquidity and financial condition, and overall results of operations. - The inability of any single tenant to make its lease payments could adversely affect our business. - We are focused on properties leased to licensed cannabis operators, and a decrease in demand for these types of facilities would have a greater impact on us than if we had a more diversified property portfolio. - Our real estate investments consist of primarily properties suitable for cultivation and production of cannabis, which may be difficult to sell or re-lease upon tenant defaults or lease terminations. - The assets we acquire may be subject to impairment charges. - We face significant risks associated with the development and redevelopment of properties that we acquire.

-- We are currently subject to securities lawsuits and we may be subject to litigation in the future, which may divert management's attention and have a material adverse effect on us. - Inflation may adversely affect our business and our tenants' financial condition and results of operations. - Competition for the acquisition of properties suitable for regulated cannabis operations and alternative financing sources for licensed operators may make new acquisitions difficult or less economically attractive. - Our growth will depend upon future acquisitions of regulated cannabis facilities. - There may only be a limited number of cannabis facilities operated by suitable tenants available for acquisition. - Our and our tenants' businesses may be materially and adversely affected by global pandemics. - Our tenants may be unable to renew or otherwise maintain their licenses for their cannabis operations. - We acquire our properties "as-is," which increases the risk of costs to remedy defects without recourse. - Our property portfolio is and will be geographically concentrated in certain states. - Some of our tenants could be susceptible to bankruptcy. - Our tenants may be subject to Section 280E of the Internal Revenue Code of 1986, as amended (the "Code"). - We have acquired and may continue to acquire and lease cannabis retail stores and dispensaries, which present - additional risks in comparison to properties for the cultivation and production of regulated cannabis. - We are exposed to the potential impacts of future climate change. - Liability for uninsured losses could adversely affect our financial condition. - Our properties' access to adequate water and power supplies could be interrupted. - We may have a difficult time obtaining the insurance policies with our focus on the regulated cannabis industry. - Construction loans involve an increased risk of loss and other risks that are different from owning properties. - We may purchase properties subject to ground leases or engage in other transactions involving ground leases.
+- We are currently subject to securities lawsuits and we may be subject to litigation in the future, which may divert management's attention and have a material adverse effect on us. - Inflation may adversely affect our business and our tenants' financial condition and results of operations. - Competition for the acquisition of properties suitable for regulated cannabis operations and alternative financing sources for licensed operators may make new acquisitions difficult or less economically attractive. - Our growth will depend upon future acquisitions of regulated cannabis facilities. - There may only be a limited number of cannabis facilities operated by suitable tenants available for acquisition. - Our and our tenants' businesses may be materially and adversely affected by global pandemics. - Our tenants may be unable to renew or otherwise maintain their licenses for their cannabis operations. - We acquire our properties "as-is," which increases the risk of costs to remedy defects without recourse. - Our property portfolio is and will be geographically concentrated in certain states. - Some of our tenants could be susceptible to bankruptcy. - Our tenants may be subject to Section 280E of the Internal Revenue Code of 1986, as amended (the "Code"). - We have acquired and may continue to acquire and lease cannabis retail stores and dispensaries, which present additional risks in comparison to properties for the cultivation and production of regulated cannabis. - We are exposed to the potential impacts of future climate change. - Liability for uninsured losses could adversely affect our financial condition. - Our properties' access to adequate water and power supplies could be interrupted. - We may have a difficult time obtaining the insurance policies with our focus on the regulated cannabis industry. - Construction loans involve an increased risk of loss and other risks that are different from owning properties. - We may purchase properties subject to ground leases or engage in other transactions involving ground leases.